SFB-ELAINE/ckanext-paraview/README.rst

 Installation
 ------------

-Not yet set up with PyPI - cannot be installed with `pip` yet.

 ..
 Add any additional install steps to the list below.
    For example installing any non-Python dependencies or adding any required config settings.